-Churchill College differs from most other colleges in Cambridge in the proximity of its graduate accommodation to the main college site, alongside undergraduates and Fellows.
-This allows graduate students to take advantage of the College's excellent facilities and to participate in the wider College community.
+Churchill College differs from most other colleges in Cambridge in the proximity of its postgraduate accommodation to the main college site, alongside undergraduates and Fellows.
+This allows postgraduate students to take advantage of the College's excellent facilities and to participate in the wider College community.

 Churchill offers the best accommodation provision in Cambridge for students with partners or families.

-All first-year postgraduate students are provided with College accommodation, and students in their second or third year of study may also apply to live in College rooms.
-Typically between two-thirds and three-quarters of Churchill fee-paying graduate students can be accommodated by the College.
+All first-year postgraduate students are provided with college accommodation, and students in their second or third year of study may also apply to live in college rooms.
+Typically between two-thirds and three-quarters of Churchill fee-paying postgraduate students can be accommodated by the College.
 Most of this is in houses on or next to the College site.
-There are 26 rooms off site; most of these are in smaller houses within half a mile of the College but 8 are in a house near to the Addenbrookes hospital site, and a bus ride from College.
-All first year students are guaranteed College accommodation if they confirm by the given deadline.
-The College has the best provision for students with partners or families among the Colleges, with 40 recently refurbished flats.
+There are 26 rooms off site; most of these are in smaller houses within half a mile of the College but eight are in a house near to the Addenbrookes hospital site, and a bus ride from College.
+All first year students are guaranteed college accommodation if they confirm by the given deadline.
+The College has the best provision for students with partners or families among the colleges, with 40 recently refurbished flats.

-Amenities are exceptional — arguably more akin to those of a large, campus university than a traditional Oxford or Cambridge College.
+Amenities are exceptional — arguably more akin to those of a large, campus university than a traditional Oxford or Cambridge college.
 We have a wonderful on-site sports field, an excellent new gym, tennis and squash courts, a large theatre/cinema and a new music recital room with rehearsal and recording facilities, a Steinway grand piano and a Rubio harpsichord.
 We also have an art studio.
-Our Dining Hall is the biggest in Cambridge and our Bar, which operates throughout the day, is open-plan and right in the centre of College.
-It is wireless connected, so people quite often deal with their e-mails there over breakfast or coffee.
+Our dining hall is the largest of the Cambridge colleges and our bar, which operates throughout the day, is open-plan and right in the centre of College.
+It is wireless connected, so people quite often deal with their emails there over breakfast or coffee.
 It has a giant-screen TV which we use to broadcast major news or sports events.

 Churchill College is a member of the National Codes of Standards.